 \subsubsection{Implementation of MLP Model for Fault Location Identification}

 The implementation of the MLP model for ATOM is focused on identifying the fault location in the NFSR.
 Thus, the generated datasets only include samples of faults injected in the NFSR.
-The training and hyperparameters tuning follow the same method as in previous sections.
-The architecture of the developed MLP model is described as follows: \begin{itemize} \itemsep0em \item \textbf{Input layer:} The number of neurons in the input layer is 56. \item \textbf{Hidden layer:} A total of three hidden layers are used.
-Each layer is a dense layer followed by batch normalization to mitigate the issue of internal covariate shift.
+The training and hyperparameters tuning follow the same method as described earlier.
+The architecture of the developed MLP model is described as follows: \begin{itemize} \itemsep0em \item \textbf{Input layer:} The number of neurons in the input layer is 56. \item \textbf{Hidden layer:} Three hidden layers, with 128, 256, 128 neurons respectively, are used.
 For the first two hidden layers, the ELU activation function and the dropout rate of 0.2 are applied after the batch normalization to reduce overfitting.
-The last hidden layer only utilizes the ELU activation after batch normalization.
-There number of neurons for the first, second, third hidden layers are 128, 256, 128, respectively. \item \textbf{Output layer:} There is a total of 90 neurons in this layer (number of possible fault locations in the NFSR of ATOM), using softmax as the activation function. \end{itemize}
+The last hidden layer utilizes the ELU activation after batch normalization. \item \textbf{Output layer:} 90 neurons are used in this layer (number of possible fault locations in the NFSR of ATOM), using softmax as the activation function. \end{itemize}